ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 The term of membership shall be two (2) years.

 Admission and Removal
 -----------------------------------------

-Admission or removal from membership shall be by the vote of a majority of the number of Directors then in office.
+Admission or removal from membership shall be by the vote of a majority of the Directors then in office.

 Fees, Dues and Assessments